 Mr. Meyer joins Portola from Celgene, where he spent more than 13 years in positions of increasing scope and responsibility.
-Most recently, Mr. Meyer served as executive vice president of human resources & corporate services, and played a significant role in the company’s growth and expansion from approximately 700 employees in two countries to more than 7,000 employees in 37 countries.
-His experience and expertise extend across the spectrum of human resources, including talent development, diversity and culture initiatives, new business integration, geographic expansions and innovative total rewards strategies.
+Most recently, Mr. Meyer served as executive vice president of human resources and corporate services and played a significant role in the company’s growth and expansion from approximately 700 employees in 2 countries to more than 7,000 employees in 37 countries.
+His experience and expertise extend across the spectrum of human resources, including talent development, diversity, and culture initiatives, new business integration, geographic expansions, and innovative total rewards strategies.
 Prior to joining Celgene, Mr. Meyer held various global rewards leadership roles at Motorola and The Travelers Insurance Company.

 Mr. Meyer holds a B.S. in Business Management with a concentration in Management Information Systems from Widener University.

 Executive Vice President, General Counsel and Secretary